einari/Bifrost-Site/Tutorials/End to end.md

 all just a question of how you name the command.
 And don't be afraid to dive in and make many commands that effectively is doing the same thing, remember that inheritance is fine and you can have a base one representing the actual behavior that you want to happen in the system but be very explicit on the deriviatives of the users intentions.
+It is very important to recognize a command to be something you want to happen in the system, so we model it so.

-For our tutorial we will not be all too creative, we will simply be adding a RegisterEmployee command
+For our tutorial we will not be all too creative, we will simply be adding a RegisterEmployee command.

 	using Bifrost.Commands;
 	using Concepts.Persons;